adilovesgh/ase_cybertutor/README.md

 * Login: we implemented a log-in feature that requires the user to log in to his or her account conventionally via username and password.
 Using `bcrypt`, we have server-side encrypted passwords for validation.
 Account info pages are login-protected, and unauthorized attempts at access will result in a redirect.
 Validation of account details includes checking for valid emails, preventing duplicate account information, and requiring a password with 5 or more characters.

 * Tutoring Session Approval/Rejection: the tutor is able to manage session requests from potential students.
 We impose the restriction that students cannot automatically sign up for sessions.
+Before approving a session,a check is done to make sure that the tutor or the student does not have overlapping sessions.

-* Administration: Admins have special permissions to manage tutor eligibility.
-In other words, website users who wish to be tutors for a specific subject must wait to acquire approval from an admin prior to tutorship being granted.
+* Reviewer: reviewers have special permissions to manage tutor eligibility.
+In other words, website users who wish to be tutors for a specific subject must wait to acquire approval from a reviewer prior to tutorship being granted.
+Reviewers are normal users who are given the reviewer status by the admins.
+A reviewer cannot approve his or her own tutor requests.

+* Administration: admins have special permissions to grant reviewer eligibility.
+Admins can grant and take away reviewer status of other users.
 Currently, the admin account uses the email _aseadmin@aseadmin.com_ and password _aseadmin_.
 Please use this admin account when approving tutors.
+The admin account is created at the same time the first account is created.
+In order to access the admin account, please create an account first.

 * Payment Gateway Services: we implemented a payment transaction system by which students can pay for sessions by entering credit card credentials.
-Users maintain a balance, which can be filled via Stripe or Paypal, and can be transferred to a bank account for those earning money on the site.
 For our gateway services, we integrate Stripe and begin to integrate Paypal in our application.
 Complete transaction execution occurs prior to the creation of tutoring sessions.
 We use sandbox environments and test accounts provided by these gateway services to simulate payment transactions.
 For testing with Stripe, we used the following procedure.
 Note that to view a successful order in the dashboard, steps 1, 2, and 4 must be customized individually.
 Otherwise, to test app functionality, please proceed to step 3.
   1. We create a Stripe account and ensure that __View Test Data__ has been toggled on.
   2. We extract the test keys from the Stripe dashboard and add them to `config/application.yml`.
 Our keys can be found in this file.
   3. When executing a payment transaction in the app, we enter testing card information into the credit card form.
 Our sample card number is _4242 4242 4242 4242_ (Visa), and we assign the date any future date value.
 We also assign an arbitrary CVC and ZIP code.